-Waste management at ARTS, as well as environmental management in general, is coordinated by Campus and Facility Services along with the persons responsible at each department and degree programme.
-ARTS’ exercise, workshop and studio masters also provide help with the implementation of environmental management in practice.
+Waste management at ARTS, as well as environmental management in general, is coordinated by ACRE along with the persons responsible at each department and degree programme.
+ARTS’s workshop and studio masters also provide help with the implementation of environmental management in practice.

 The main objective of waste management is to ensure that as small a share of waste as possible is utilised and therefore ends up at a landfill and that a large a share of waste as possible is utilised as effectively as possible.

-Look at the end of this page for links to download a waste sorting guide and waste plans.
+Look for a waste sorting guide and waste plans.

 Implementation of waste management and contract partners

 Lassila & Tikanoja OYJ is Aalto’s contract supplier for cleaning services and the emptying of waste bins (see Cleaning services and notifications).
-SITA Finland Oy collects the school’s waste and sees to it that it is delivered to the appropriate treatment facilities.
-Juhani Heinonen from Property and Technical Services acts as the contact person for waste management.
+Tanja Pietikäinen from ACRE acts as the contact person for waste management.

-Every person who studies or works at the school is tasked with ensuring that no waste that does not belong in waste bins is put in them – sorting is not the responsibility of the person emptying the bins or the cleaner, but of all the property’s users.
+Every person who studies or works at ARTS is tasked with ensuring that no waste that does not belong in waste bins is put in them – sorting is the responsibility of all the property’s users, not only the person emptying the bins or the cleaner.

-Annual environmental management reports show the plans and procedures for environmental management that have been introduced over the years as well as the annual statistics for waste management.
+Annual sustainability reports show the plans and procedures for environmental management that have been introduced over the years as well as the annual statistics for waste management.